Computing equipment recommendationsEquipment recommendations and purchasing guidelines

 Internet and home networkInternet guidance in preparation for remote work

 - Ensure that your computer has a working webcam and microphone and that its operating systems and applications are up to date with the latest releases and patches.

-- Check with you service provider to confirm the data limits for your account.
+- Check with your service provider to confirm the data limits for your account.

-- If you do not have internet access at home, consider purchasing a prepaid hotspot such as the Verizon Ellipsis Jetpack, the AT&T Velocity Hotspot, or others.
-Look up the cellular signal strength in your remote location using this tool.
+- If you do not have internet access at home, consider purchasing a prepaid hotspot.

 Ergonomic office equipmentResources and recommendations for an ergonomic home office setup